Young Winston: Plot

-16 September 1897: Churchill is a junior officer in India determined to make a name for himself and to become a member of Parliament.
+16 September 1897: Churchill is a junior officer on the North-West Frontier (between British India and Afghanistan) determined to make a name for himself and to become a member of Parliament.
 As the older Churchill (voiced by Simon Ward) narrates, events shift back to his childhood.
 As a boy, Churchill is sent to a preparatory boarding school but is unhappy there and is removed by his parents after a particularly vicious caning by the sadistic headmaster.
 Later, at the entrance examination to Harrow School, Churchill submits a blank paper; however the headmaster, James Welldon, sees Churchill's potential and accepts him.
 One evening he recites a long poem of 1000 lines at a Harrow presentation.
 His nanny comes to listen but his parents do not, despite Churchill's express invitation.
 Churchill would later describe her as the only person who never let him down.

 Meanwhile, Churchill's father Lord Randolph destroys his career by resigning as Chancellor of the Exchequer; George Buckle, editor of The Times, refuses to support his position.
 Doctors Roose and Buzzard inform Lady Randolph that her husband has an incurable disease, will probably die in five or six years, and that they must never again have "physical relations".
 (Note: Believed at the time, and implied in the film, to be syphilis, although many of Lord Randolph's modern biographers believe he may have had a brain tumour.)

 One morning, Churchill comes down to breakfast but his behaviour infuriates his father.
 Lord Randolph angrily sends his son up to his room, but after a conversation with his wife he goes to make up with his son, who is playing with his large collection of tin soldiers.
 Churchill eagerly accepts his father's suggestion that he go into the army; his father later admits to his mother that he feels Winston lacks the brains for university or a career as a barrister.
 After three attempts, Churchill is finally accepted by Sandhurst but his father is not pleased because he finished seventh from the bottom of the class and is only eligible to enter the cavalry which costs an extra £200 a year for a horse.
 Lord Randolph - clearly ill and making a number of factual errors about his son - scolds Churchill and warns him to face up to his responsibilities at Sandhurst and that if he does not make something of himself by 21 he will no longer support him.